Overview of Negative Correlation example

 Negative Correlation – Example #1

 Let us look at an example.
 Let’s assume a portfolio manager invests in the financial industry sector.
 But in the past few months, the prices of these stocks have been falling due to changes made by the Fed.
-According to his analysis, the shares are going to tumble further and might also lead to a crash.
+According to his analysis, the shares will tumble further and might also lead to a crash.
 He is not looking at selling these stocks and wants to keep them as per his client’s long-term goal.

 Negative Correlation – Example #2